2020PB/police-brutality/reports/Ohio.md

 ### Police disperse peaceful protest with tear gas, flashbangs and pepper bullets | May 30th

-A peaceful protest was dispersed with tear gas and flashbangs, with police shooting a man giving them the middle finger with pepper bullets from a paintball gun.
+A peaceful protest near the Cincinnati police headquarters was dispersed with tear gas and flashbangs, with police shooting a man giving them the middle finger with pepper bullets from a paintball gun.

 tags: less-lethal, pepper-ball, protester, shoot, stun-grenade, tear-gas

 id: oh-cincinnati-1

-geolocation:
+geolocation: 39.1091309,-84.5209572

 **Links**